Which Form Contains The Drivers Information? Find Out Before Your License Expires!

 5. Not Reading the Fine Print

 Sometimes, the form will specify exactly where to put your driver’s information.
-If you skip that part, you might end up in the wrong section And that's really what it comes down to..
+If you skip that part, you might end up in the wrong section Small thing, real impact..

 How to Avoid These Mistakes